Inverse problem regularization with hierarchical variational autoencoders: Image restoration results

 \subsection{Natural images restoration}

 We evaluate PnP-HVAE on natural image restoration.
-For each task, we report the average value of the PSNR, the SSIM, and the LPIPS metrics on $20$ images from the test set of the BSD dataset~\cite{MartinFTM01}.\\
+For each task, we report the average value of the PSNR, the SSIM, and the LPIPS metrics on $20$ images from the test set of the BSD dataset~\cite{MartinFTM01}.

-{\bf Image deblurring.} In the experiments, we consider $2$ gaussian kernels and $2$ motion blur kernels from~\cite{levin2009understanding}, with $3$ different noise levels $\sigma \in \{2.55, 7.65, 12.75\}$.
-As a baseline we consider EPLL~\cite{zoran2011learning}, which learns a prior on image patches with a gaussian mixture model.
+{\bf Image deblurring.} In the experiments, we consider $2$ Gaussian kernels and $2$ motion blur kernels from~\cite{levin2009understanding}, with $3$ different noise levels $\sigma \in \{2.55, 7.65, 12.75\}$.
+As a baseline we consider EPLL~\cite{zoran2011learning}, which learns a prior on image patches with a Gaussian mixture model.
 We also compare PnP-HVAE with PnP-MMO and GS-PnP, $2$ competing convergent Plug-and-Play methods based on CNN denoisers.
 PnP-MMO~\cite{pesquet2021learning} restricts the denoiser to be contraction in order to guarantee the convergence of the PnP forward-backard algorithm.
 GS-PnP~\cite{hurault2022gradient} considers a gradient step denoiser and reaches state-of-the-art performances of non converging methods~\cite{zhang2021plug}.
 We set the temperature $\tau$ in our method as $0.95$, $0.8$ and $0.6$ for noise levels $2.55$, $7.65$ and $12.75$ respectively, and we let it run for a maximum of $50$ iterations.
 For the three compared methods we use the official implementations and pre-trained models provided by the respective authors.
-Details on the choice of hyperparameters for the concurrent methods are provided in the Appendix~\ref{app:details} Figure~\ref{fig:deblurring_bsd} illustrates that our method provides correct deblurring results.
+Details on the choice of hyperparameters for the concurrent methods are provided in the supplementary material.
+Figure~\ref{fig:deblurring_bsd} illustrates that our method provides correct deblurring results.
+According to table~\ref{tab:deb}, the performance of PnP-HVAE is between those of EPLL and GS-PnP and it outperforms PnP-MMO for large noise levels.